Last updated on February 14th, 2023 at 02:28 pm

 So, by all means, eat low fat, try to lose weight, but be sensible about it and don’t make dramatic changes to your diet overnight.

+- You may have strained your intercostal muscles.
 This is actually fairly common for those who are new to exercise and trying to lose weight.

-Doing so puts you at a higher risk of developing gallstones.
+- Losing weight very quickly, or completely cutting fats out of your diet, puts you at a higher risk of developing gallstones.